 I wanted to build a standalone T61 Keyboard on a block of wood but the 3.2 circuit board from the previous step needed the connector and Teensy re-positioned so the circuit board would be hidden underneath the keyboard.
 I figured while I'm at it, I should change over to the LC and save some money.
 The Teensy LC has fewer I/O signals and they are not 5 volt tolerant so I needed to make some design changes.
 I added a TLV810 to generate a reset for the trackpoint plus a couple BSS138 FETs as level translators for the trackpoint clock and data.
 To save an I/O pin, I wired the Fn switch into an empty cell in the matrix so it can be scanned with all the other keys.
 There was one Teensy I/O pin left to drive the Caps Lock LED.
 All of the T61 LC files can be downloaded from my repo or use the download buttons below.
 My repo also has a zip'ed gerber file for fabrication at JLCPCP.
 For an even smaller Teensy LC T61 controller board, check out Martin Refseth's Github repository.
 He has taken my board design and shrunk it down to be the same size as the Teensy.
 A picture of his board is at the end of this Instructable in the "I made it" section.

 If you're not going to use the original laptop case to mount your USB keyboard, you can build a custom base like the ones shown above.
 Luigi Caradonna has made a stunning marble base using the CNC milling machine from his work.
 If you are lucky enough to have a 3D printer, you can make a custom case like TheGreenMamba's beautiful X61 Thinkpad keyboard.
 His 3D print files are at thingiverse. tcaschy has made a few 3D printed cases including the one shown above for a Blackberry keyboard with a Raspberry Pi Zero and LCD.
 Harjoc used acrylic to make a cool see-thru base.
+The Thinkpad T43 keyboard shown above has been mounted on a wood base by "Than the FIT man".
 All of these projects are documented further in the "I made it" section at the end of this Instructable.
-My Thinkpad T61 keyboard base is made from 3 sheets of 1/4" plywood.
-I've done other wood bases for Toshiba 2415 keyboards, with and without touchpads, all documented at my repo.
+I made a Thinkpad T61 keyboard base using 3 sheets of 1/4" plywood.
+I've also built wood bases for the Toshiba 2415 keyboards shown above and documented at my repo.
 Warren has chiseled a wood base for a Dell Inspiron 1420 that is pictured on the PJRC forum with code at his Github repo.

 I hope you find this Instructable useful for re-purposing your old laptop.
-Leave a comment below or send me an email at email@example.com if you have any questions, comments, or corrections.
+Leave a comment below if you have any questions, comments, or corrections.